Technics' affordable SL-100C record player is finally available to buy in the US

 “The SL-100C keeps the key performance attributes of the SL-1500C to reach a wider audience and is a welcome addition to the Technics Premium Class.”

-The SL-100C will be available in the US on Amazon (opens in new tab)from August 19th and on Technics’ website (opens in new tab), though the latter is currently showing stocks as sold out.
+The SL-100C will be available in the US on Amazon (opens in new tab)from August 19th and on Technics’ website (opens in new tab), though the latter is currently showing stock as sold out.

 MORE